-Our guy on Main Street was more optimistic — predicting “about 10 percent” increase on the stock exchange.
+Our guy on Main Street was a bit more optimistic, predicting an increase of “about 10 percent” on the stock exchange.

 Thaiview / Shutterstock.com

-As for what people on Main Street thought: Our guy on the street told us he saw the price of rising to $60 a barrel.
+As for what people on Main Street thought: Our gal on the street told us she saw the price settling in at around $52 a barrel.

-As of late December, the average oil price for 2017 was about $50 a barrel.
+Ouch!
+Our experts took a pounding on this front, too.
+As of late December, the average oil price for 2017 was around $61 a barrel.

 Jon Bilous / Shutterstock.com

-As we rang in 2017, real estate research firm CoreLogic said home values would increase by 5 percent in the coming year.
+As we rang in 2018, real estate website Zillow said home values would increase by 4.1 percent in the coming year.

 How did your own predictions for the year stack up against the ones our experts and folks on the street offered?
 Share with us in comments below or on our Facebook page.